Tourism Commission Members

 Commissioners are appointed to four-year terms and are eligible to serve two terms.
 A chair and vice-chair of the commission are confirmed on an annual basis via recommendation from an appointed commission nominating committee.

-Chair - Richard Boyles
+Chair - Greg Willitts

-Term of Office: 9/22/16 – 6/30/23
+Term of Office 7/1/19 - 6/30/27

-Vice Chair - Lucinda DiNovo
+Vice Chair - Harish Patel

-Term of Office 7/1/19 - 6/30/23
+Term of Office 7/1/19 - 6/30/27

 Lucinda DiNovo began her career in the gaming and hospitality industry 22 years ago.
-She is the Director of Sales and Marketing for The Mill Casino • Hotel & RV Park owned and operated by The Coquille Indian Tribe in North Bend, Oregon.
+She is the Director of Sales and Events for The Mill Casino • Hotel & RV Park owned and operated by The Coquille Indian Tribe in North Bend, Oregon.
 Lucinda has a degree in Business Management and Marketing from Oregon State University.
 She is a Coos Bay City Councilor, Coos Bay-North Bend Visitor & Convention Bureau Board Member, Past President of the Bay Area Chamber of Commerce, American Leadership Forum Senior Fellow, and has served on numerous boards including the Oregon Restaurant and Lodging Association, Board of Trustees for Coos History Museum, Steering Committee Member for the foundation of Travel Southern Oregon Coast, and Advisory Committee Member for the International Port of Coos Bay.

 David Gremmels